 Even basic forms on websites collect what would be considered “personal data”.
 Examples of these forms are contact or enquiry forms, newsletter opt-ins, or event registrations.

-The form data is usually sent to someone via email, but is in most cases also stored by a website content management system (CMS) such as Wordpress or our Mango River CMS.
+The form data is usually sent to someone via email, but is in most cases also stored by a website content management system (CMS) such as WordPress.
 The main issues here are form and data security, only collecting data that is needed, third-party compliance, and data storage.

 Forms and data security